Scientific Name

 Description

-Cotyledon tomentosa subsp. ladismithiensis is a succulent shrublet with hairy, branched, spreading branches and plump, fuzzy, slightly flattened to almost cylindrical leaves variable in hairiness and with only 1 to 3 teeth.
-It grows up to 12 inches (30cm) tall and is usually less branched than Cotyledon tomentosa subsp. tomentosa.
+Cotyledon tomentosa subsp. ladismithiensis is a succulent shrublet with hairy, branched, spreading branches and plump, fuzzy, slightly flattened to almost cylindrical leaves that are variable in hairiness and have only 1 to 3 teeth.
+It can grow up to 12 inches (30cm) tall and is usually less branched than Cotyledon tomentosa subsp. tomentosa.
 The lower branches are rigid with brown peeling bark.
-Leaves are up to 3.2 inches (8 cm) long and up to 1 inch (2.5 cm) in diameter.
-More numerous small teeth may appear on the leaves at first, but these seem to disappear as they mature.
+The leaves can measure up to 3.2 inches (8 cm) long and 1 inch (2.5 cm) in diameter.
+While more teeth may be present on the leaves initially, they tend to disappear as the leaves mature.

 The flowers are bell-shaped to urn-shaped with five fused petals, orange to reddish, and appear in clusters on up to 6 inches (15 cm) tall stalks in winter and spring.